-In an era of waning government subsidies and immense supply chain disruption due to Covid-19, the effects felt by the agricultural business are far from over, forcing a reckoning in a business model that has persisted for decades.
-In the face of the craziness, the industry has a unique opportunity to triumph, using Covid as a lesson to create a more agile business model primed for success and protection from future disturbances.
-Distributors, processors, marketers and farmers alike all feel the pressure, with a need to be more innovative and agile amounting before the reliance on traditional safeguards is much too little, too late.
+In an era of waning government subsidies and immense supply chain disruption due to Covid-19, the effects felt by the agricultural business are forcing a reckoning in a business model that has persisted for decades.
+In the face of this, the industry has a unique opportunity to triumph, creating a more agile business model primed for success and protection from future disturbances.
+To succeed, players across the ag supply chain (from farmers, to processors, to distributors) will need to implement innovative and agile business practices that go well beyond the traditional safeguards of the past.

 More than ever, fostering and maintaining a connection with your core consumer is critical, to not only withstand short-term disturbances in the marketplace, but also prime for enduring brand loyalty and preference in years to come.
 This spans not only retail consumers, but all customers across various channels—from foodservice operators and buyers to retailers and distributors.
 At the core, each of these customer groups are consumers by nature, and by providing not only confidence in the value of your product, but also an emotional connection to your brand, creating buy-in and ultimately driving enduring preference.